 Our program usually admits between 4 and 6 students per year and we anticipate admitting a similar number of new students for the incoming class of 2016.
 Given the relatively large size of our faculty, no faculty member takes a student every year.
 We suggest that you email faculty members with whom you might like to work, and ask if they might take a new student in the coming year.
 They may be able to tell you if they are certain that they cannot take a student.
 They may not be able to tell you for sure whether they will be able to do so.
 We also suggest that you mention more than one faculty person who might serve as a good mentor match for you, when you make your application.

-Our interview day this year will be in late January/ early February, and we will send invitations to interview at least two weeks before that date.
+Our interview day this year will be February 12, and we will send invitations to interview at least two weeks before that date.
 Generally, applicants can expect to have 3 interviews with faculty members, a group meeting with the Director of Clinical Training, a lunch meeting with the Director of Graduate Studies, and an evening reception typically on interview day.

 Each year we receive between 300 and 350 completed applications for admission to our clinical psychology program.
 A variety of bases for admission are utilized, although some common themes emerge.
 Applicant's GRE scores and grades are usually quite high (see chart below).
 In our search for qualified graduate students, we look for the potential to conduct original research, to engage in scholarship, to work effectively with others, including future clients, and to have an impact on the broader field of clinical psychology.
 We seek applicants who are interested both in research and in clinical practice.
 It is important for applicants to consider and to articulate potential matches with the research interests of one or more potential faculty mentors.
 While an undergraduate integrative psychology major is not required, most of our students were psychology majors.
 Every year about 20 applicants are contacted for interviews with our faculty.
 Interviews are required for clinical applicants.
 Interviews take place in late January - early February with invitations extended a few weeks prior to interviews.